What your claim status means

 - Nondisabling claims have no expected time lost from work and/or no anticipated physical impairment to you.

 - Disabling claims have expected time lost from work and/or some anticipated physical impairment to you.

 Your acceptance letter will include the initial accepted condition.
 It's possible for additional conditions to be addressed over the duration of the claim if the condition changes.
-Your claim will be transferred to another adjuster if it's accepted because our adjusters have expertise in different types of claims or different stages of a claim.

 Let your doctor know what your accepted condition is and discuss a treatment plan.
 SAIF will only cover medical costs for the accepted condition(s).